 Do You Really Need A Corporate Performance Office?January 18, 2010 by Stacey Barr

-They’re popping up like mushrooms after ground-soaking rains: the Corporate Performance Office, a small team of people devoted to developing, coordinating, and facilitating their organisation’s performance measurement and management system, from top to bottom, left to right, and back to front.
-But do YOU really need one too?
+A Corporate Performance Office is a small team of people devoted to developing, coordinating, and facilitating their organisation’s performance measurement and management system, from top to bottom, left to right, and back to front.
+They will do things like this:

 Let’s take a look as some of the most compelling “pros” to have a Corporate Performance Office, and trade them off against some of the more deterring “cons” not to.

 There are 5 good reasons to have a Corporate Performance Office.

 PRO #1: Credibility.
 A CEO endorsed venture like a Corporate Performance Office puts meaningful performance measurement on everyone’s radar.
 Coupled with a team that has respected qualifications and experience in performance measurement, and an official and clearly articulated role in coordinating and facilitating performance measurement organisation-wide, this gives performance measurement lots of healthy credibility.

 PRO #2: Organisation.
 A single place to go looking for useful templates, time-saving tools, up to date information on strategic goals and current measures, the latest performance data – imagine that!
 A good Corporate Performance Office will be the single port of call for all things measurement, conserving the blood, sweat and tears of managers and employees to pour into operational priorities instead.